 - Have on file an income eligibility form or state at-risk form, showing income.
 A school official, having reviewed the form, should sign it and mark which category the student belongs.
 The student may qualify for Free, Reduced or Paid meals.
-Only Free meal eligibility qualifies for At-Risk funding.
-(The income guidelines are included in the Auditor's Quick Reference Book and are made available to the district's Food Service director.) - The student is included on the "Direct Certification" list. - Prior year carryover of income eligibility forms and direct certifications.
+Only Free meal eligibility qualifies for At-Risk funding. - The student is included on the "Direct Certification" list. - Prior year carryover of income eligibility forms and direct certifications.
 The carryover is good for 30 operating days (when meals are served) or when a new application is submitted.
 Carryover applies to any method of identifying students. - School participates in the NSLP as a Provision II school or as a Community Eligible School.
 All students receive a free meal, however for at-risk purposes, the district must still document which students qualify for free status. - Be included on the district's official migrant count. - Be included on the district's official homeless list.